twinfield10/Rebirtha-Model/README.md

   # Model Methodlology

   ## What's the Goal? ##
-By creating this model I will aim to create a more accurate win percentage than sportsbooks for each baseball team in each MLB game using a variety of sources and models.
+To create a more accurate win percentage than sportsbooks for each baseball team in each MLB game using a variety of sources and models.
 In assuming that my model is more accurate at predicting the result of an MLB game, the model's outcome will trigger a bet on my end.
 Bets will be place in proporition to the degree in which the model's probability is greater than the moneyline's probability.
-The goal is to maintain long-term success by consistently beating the sports betting market by eliminating recency bias and relying on advances statistical techniques.
+The goal is to maintain long-term success by consistently beating the sports betting market by eliminating recency bias and relying on advanced statistical techniques.

   ## Where is the Code? ##
-I have decided to keep my code propriatary for now.
+I have decided to keep my code proprietary for now.
 In the sports gambling world, everyone looks for an edge.
 As I have found my advantage, I will be keeping it under wraps for now.
 Please feel free to contact me if you have any questions or comments.

   ## How Does It Work? ##
 There are a variety of calculations and inputs from various sources that go into creating the model.
 Below I will outline the process of converting raw data availale on the internet into wagers being placed.